 What if I fly in late?
 No worries- we will arrange direct transport to the house with a shuttle company and assist you the next day with getting your 4 x 4 etc.

 What do you mean by “Ecologically Friendly”?
 What do we mean by eco-logically friendly?
 At Balcones de Majagual, we try to reduce our imprint on the environment as much as possible while still providing you with the necessities (like toilet paper) to enjoy your stay.
 Our hot water is solar heated, our septic system is bio-microbial, some homes offer a reverse osmosis purifying system for your water, the houses are positioned to catch the constant off shore breezes thereby making AC unnecessary, and finally, we don’t spray pesticides.
 Most large scale hotels spray toxic pesticides to kill all the bugs in a 100km radius, poisoning the food chain from the bottom up.
 Not only do we want to reduce our personal exposure to these chemicals, we enjoy the presence of monkeys, parrots, sloths and parakeets at the Casas in Balcones de Majagual and in no way want to harm or sicken these creatures.
-The trade off is yes, you occasionally see bugs, but you also routinely see monkeys!
+The trade off is yes, you see bugs and lizards, and maybe a snake, but you also routinely see monkeys!

 Will I see bugs?
 We we noted above that you would see them, but just to reinforce that- yes, you will likely see bugs, and may even see a tarantula or scorpion.
 This is central america, and as luxurious as the homes are, this is a tropical climate and this means there are tropical bugs.
 And while we do our best to keep them out of the home, they do on occasion get back inside.

 Is there someone to meet me and show me the house?
 How do I get there?
-All guests of the Casas in Balcones de Majagual benefit from meeting our local English and Spanish speaking concierge for no additional charge.
+All guests of the Casas in Balcones de Majagual benefit from a local English and Spanish speaking concierge for no additional charge.
 Our concierge will meet you in town, show you around, and then escort you to your Casa and orient you with the house and the community.
 Our concierge is also available prior to your arrival to help arrange shuttles and activities during you stay.

 How do I get from the airport to the Casa of my choice?
 Which airport do I fly too?
 We encourage you to fly to the Augusto C. Sandino International Airport for ease of arrival in Managua, Nicaragua.
 For those of you who speak Spanish and have experience crossing international borders Liberia, Costa Rica is also close, but what you save in the cost of the flight, you will spend getting to San Juan del Sur with departure taxes and taxis.
 We are unable to help people arriving from Costa Rica with transport to San Juan del Sur.
 For those arriving in Managua we have several options to get you to town from the airport ranging from private drivers to shuttles and will help meet your personal needs.